 The Loewy Law Firm

 Bike accidents account for 2% of all traffic fatalities.
 Research suggests that, since 1932, more than 50,000 cyclists have been killed in traffic accidents.
-Bicycling is a pleasant pastime, excellent form of exercise, and efficient means of transportation – but bicycling can be dangerous.
+Bicycling is a pleasant pastime, an excellent form of exercise, and an efficient means of transportation, but bicycling can be dangerous.

 What Type of Negligence Leads to a Bicycle Accident?

-Because of the small amount of protection given to bicyclists, accidents with vehicles and cyclists can easily lead a serious injury or fatality.
+Because of the small amount of protection bicyclists have, accidents between vehicles and cyclists can easily lead a serious injury or fatality.
 Contributing factors might include:

 Bicycle Accident Statistics

-One study revealed that most (70%) bicyclists are concerned about traffic accidents, while only 21% are worried about crime.
-The National Highway Traffic Safety administration (NHTSA) states that hundreds of cyclists are killed in traffic accidents every year.
-In the past decade (from 2001 to 2010), the annual number of bicycle accident fatalities decreased from 732 to 618.
+One study revealed that 70% of bicyclists are concerned about traffic accidents, while only 21% are worried about crime.
+The National Highway Traffic Safety Administration (NHTSA) states that hundreds of cyclists are killed in traffic accidents every year.
+In the decade from 2001 to 2010, the annual number of bicycle accident fatalities decreased from 732 to 618.
 While the average number of cyclist fatalities fell, the traffic collisions are still a serious concern for bicycle enthusiasts across the nation.

 Avoiding Cyclist Fatalities

 Statistically, dusk is the most dangerous time of day for bicyclists.
 As the sun sets, drivers tend to experience difficulties with visibility, increasing the risk of car-bicycle traffic collisions and fatalities.
 To avoid fatal accidents, the NHTSA recommends that all cyclists wear properly fitted bicycle helmets.
 Helmets should be worn during every bike ride.